jrchintu/lazyscript/README.md

-# lazyscript
+# Lazyscript
-LAZYNESS DONT KILLS

-# how to use scripts
+## How to use scripts
 `bash <(curl -s {link to script} )`

-otherwise
+       OR

 `git clone https://github.com/jrchintu/lazyscript && cd lazyscript && chmod +x ccache.sh && ./ccache.sh`

-# project status
+## Project status

-currently the project is in pre-alpha stage so will polish it until then dont use xd
+Currently the project is in pre-alpha stage so will polish it until then dont use xd

-# about the scripts
+## About the scripts
 starteer.sh = a script to start bot-shell in your linux server add_hal = script to add hals for redmi note 4 envsetup.sh = a script for setting up temprory storage and ccache (will be added later) for azure virtual machine